thetartan/tartan-database/README.md

 **Arguments:**

 - `grab` - to download files that source needs to parse data, but do not parse them;
+possible modifiers:
+  - `--retry` - enqueue items skipped or failed during previous run;
+  - `--update` - enqueue only new items (comparing to previous run);
 - `parse` - parse downloaded files (but do not download or update any of them);
 - no arguments is equivalent to passing `grab parse` - full update of dataset.